 Even as far as trying to read every good LGBT+ SFF book out there, I felt really late coming to this series.
 This is probably one of the last of the ‘classics’ in queer SFF that gained prominence prior to the 2010s that I’ve gotten around to reading.
 I think I only have the Astreiant books to go.

 Anyway.
 I’m glad I saved such a good one for the end, and savoured the hell out of these books.
 What a series.

-Our heroine is Phèdre, who was born in Terre d’Ange, an alternate fantasy France founded by Elua, the son of Jesus, Magdalene and the Earth (yes really) and several rebel angels.
-She is sold into indentured servitude in a brothel as a young child, but cannot become a religious courtesan due to the scarlet mote in her eye, a blemish.
-A young, scholarly nobleman, Anafiel Delaunay, recognises this mote as something more – a sign that Phèdre is a chosen by the angel Kushiel, blessed and cursed to find sexual pleasure in pain.
+Our heroine is Phèdre, a girl born in Terre d’Ange – an alternate fantasy France founded by Elua, the son of Jesus, Magdalene and the Earth (yes really) and several rebel angels.
+She is sold into indentured servitude in a brothel as a young child, but cannot become a courtesan, something that is tied to the culture and religion of Terre d’Ange, due to the scarlet mote in her eye, a blemish.
+A young scholarly nobleman, Anafiel Delaunay, recognises this mote as something more – a sign that Phèdre is a chosen by the angel Kushiel, blessed and cursed to find sexual pleasure in pain.
 Phèdre is taken into Delaunay’s house, who raises and trains her as a scholar, a courtesan and a spy.
-Phèdre is drawn into Delaunay’s web of intrigue, and discovers plots that threaten her homeland’s very existence.
+She’s drawn into Delaunay’s web of intrigue, and discovers plots that threaten her homeland’s very existence.
 And that’s just book one.

 The Kushiel’s Dart, the first book, is nigh perfect, and the series overall is very strong.

 It can be read as a standalone, but it’s the introduction to nine books of a great fantasy saga.
 It’s 1000 pages each of high courtly intrigue, high fantasy adventure, and brimming with lovely character-driven moments – basically, ticking a lot of boxes in what I look for from queer fantasy.